 And this mixed court, of course, didn’t buy it.
-And they recently returned a verdict in favor of Nikki Araguz, saying that a trans woman, after she transitions, is in fact a woman.
+And they recently returned a verdict in favor of Nikki Araguz, saying that a trans woman, after she transitions, is, in fact, a woman.
 She is a woman.
 That is the thing that this case is all about.
 And therefore, she can enter into a valid Texas marriage.
 The reason why it’s important for everyone else, is that the other side, the right-wing side, that’s arguing bible and blah, blah , they will definitely appeal this 13th District Court of Appeals ruling.
 That means that it’s probably going to the Texas Supreme Court and because we have a Texas Supreme Court ruled by ideologues – right-wing ideologues – we will more than likely lose.
-The Texas Supreme Court with probably say that, “No. No, no. The 13th District Court of appeals was wrong and we have to use a biblical interpretation of of what is a man and what is a woman, and that god comes down out of the clouds and bestows a sex upon each of Texas child.”
+The Texas Supreme Court with probably say that “No. No, no. The 13th District Court of appeals was wrong and we have to use a biblical interpretation of what is a man and what is a woman, and that god comes down out of the clouds and bestows a sex upon each of Texas child.”
 That will most certainly be appealed to the Supreme Court of the United States.
 And that’s where it not only becomes Texas’ issue; it becomes everyone else’s issue too, for a couple of reasons.
 Let’s say that the Supreme Court doesn’t hear the case.
 That leaves this case law – Texas Supreme Court case law – hanging out there and it will absolutely be used by the right-wing to attack trans rights throughout the nation.
 Or, the American Supreme Court hears the case and then rules whether or not trans people who transition are their transitioned sex.
 This case is huge and has implications that are far-reaching.
 So, what’s important to know, is that the 13th District Court of Appeals ruled that Littleton v Prange is dead.
 That’s a big thing.
 That the case law has been legislatively overturned.
 That’s a big deal.
 So, here’s Nikki when I talked to her about all of this just a few days ago.

 Cristan: You’ve come a long way.